Oh my, the room looks gorgeous. Josh Hubner completed his Eagle Scout project with such professionalism and timeliness.

 “In the 1940s, researchers in the United States began to use the term ‘autism’ to describe children with emotional or social problems.
 Leo Kanner, a doctor from Johns Hopkins University, used it to describe the withdrawn behavior of several children he studied.
 At about the same time, Hans Asperger, a scientist in Germany, identified a similar condition that’s now called Asperger’s syndrome.

-Page 2 of 2 - “From the 1960s through the 1970s, research into treatments for autism focused on medications such as LSD, electric shock, and behavioral change techniques.”
+“From the 1960s through the 1970s, research into treatments for autism focused on medications such as LSD, electric shock, and behavioral change techniques.”

 During the 1980s and 1990s, the role of behavioral therapy and language therapy became the cornerstones of autism therapy.